sarkershantonu/java-for-testers/problems/qa/access/readme.md

 1. How many type of scenarios will be present including all possible validations.
 Only count 1 test case from each type of validations.
 2. list all possible requests and its responses. (input & output)
 3. Build a test generator tool

+# instructions :
+- Create a folder & provide your solve